-Product Global Demand Growth Other Chilli 30 million tonnes Consistent 2% in global demand High Asian and Hispanic populations in PNW Peanuts 29 million tonnes Lack of growth because productivity cannot keep up with demand China's increased demand for peanuts will change the market as they have historically been a net exporter Mangoes 43 million tonnes 24% production increase from 2009-2013 Key Markets: USA, Canada, Europe Cashews 717,000 tonnes Demand increase of 53% from 2010-2016 Vietnam's is the leading producer but the country's sensitivity to drought makes cashews an unpredictable commodity Quinoa 223,000 tonnes Peruvian and Bolivian Price tripled from 2000-2014.
-Supply exports rose by 227% to the EU from 2012-2015 cannot meet demand Lemon 7.2 million tonnes 4.2% demand increase from 2016-2017 Supply cannot meet demand eGro does not currently hold any market share because of their youth.
-Their current and expected operations for the next couple years would not result in a sizeable number of the market globally.
+Product Global Demand Growth Other Chilli 30 million tonnes Consistent 2% in global demand High Asian and Hispanic populations in PNW Peanuts 29 million tonnes Lack of growth because productivity cannot keep China's increased demand for peanuts will change the market as up with demand they have historically been a net exporter Mangoes 43 million tonnes 24% production increase from 2009-2013 Key Markets: Nordics, Cashews 717,000 tonnes Demand increase of 53% from 2010-2016 Vietnam's is the leading producer but the country's sensitivity to drought makes cashews an unpredictable commodity Quinoa 223,000 tonnes Peruvian and Bolivian exports rose by 227% to the EU from 2012-2015 .
+Lemon 7.2 million tonnes 4.2% demand increase from 2016-2017 Supply cannot meet demand eGro does not currently hold any market share because of their youth.
+Their current and expected operations for the next couple years would not result in a sizable number of the market globally.
 However, they may capture a noticeable amount of market share in niche markets such as organic and/or sustainable peanuts in Denmark.